 You’ve done it – you’ve been through the hiring process and have found the perfect candidate to fill your open role.

 In an attempt to not lose them in the hiring process, you’ve given them multiple options in terms of career path, how they structure their benefits package, and how they distribute their compensation across equity, salary and stock options.
-They’re sure to take the offer, because they can customize it for their needs – no matter what they are.
+They’re sure to take the offer, because they can customize it for their needs–no matter what those needs are.

 Alternative offers are the most common reason that candidates don’t take positions: